Vizonex/YpyJson/README.md

 - [] When yyjson comes out with a Streaming API , add streaming API Under a DynamicLoader class varaible

+- [] Once Beta Version of this python library is avalibe and inplace via pypi Make sure that yyjson.c as well as yyjson.h is included for compiling to Cython.

-- [x] including cython package with pypi when I've figure it out...
+- [x] including/bundling cython package with pypi when I've figure it out...